 How much should an eighth of weed cost?

 The simple answer: it depends.
 Location, availability, method of growth, and the grade and quality of the cannabis will all affect its price.
 Generally speaking, most eighths are sold between $30 and $75, with $60 being the average price for pristine, well-grown cannabis.
-Legal marijuana dispensaries [especially in California] frequently implement $30 “caps” for eighths to attract a larger patient base that are budget conscious.
+Some marijuana dispensaries [especially in California] frequently implement $30 “caps” for eighths to attract a larger patient base that are budget conscious.
 Essentially, this just means the dispensary will never raise the price of an eighth over their advertised ceiling/cap price.

 If you are in Los Angeles or another Californian city, you should be wary of buying cannabis from these locations, as most of these dispensaries are working around a legal loophole and are technically considered illegal due to the fact they are not included on the list of storefronts that have pre-ICO status.
 Additionally, the low price point typically means the cannabis they vend is not lab tested for pesticides, mold, and/or potency — factors every patient should be looking for when buying cannabis.